OBOAcademy/obook/docs/lesson/ontology-design.md

 1. Run the reasoner.
 1. You shouldn't see any change, but try deleting the superclass assertion to 'cardioacrofacial dysplasia' and re-running the reasoner.
 1. You should see that 'cardioacrofacial dysplasia' is an inferred superclass.
-1. Undo the last change and save your work and commmit and create a pull request.
+1. Undo the last change, save your work, commmit, and create a pull request.

 ### Adding classes and automatically classifying them

 For teaching purposes, let's say we need a new class that is 'fungal allergy'.

-1. Create a branch and re-open mondo-edit.obo
+1. Create a new branch and re-open mondo-edit.obo
 1. Add a new term under owl:Thing named 'fungal allergy'.
 1. Following the design pattern [allergy.yaml](https://github.com/monarch-initiative/mondo/blob/master/src/patterns/dosdp-patterns/allergy.yaml), add the text definition, synonym and equivalentTo axiom, using the substance ECTO_0000524 'exposure to mycotoxin'.
 1. Run the reasoner and note where the class is automatically classified.